naoshibaikyu/cyborgresistance/halloween.md

 WitchArrietty: Calm yourself!
 There can be a backdoor exit or something.
 Besides, if we reallly need to, we can just transform and blow up the door anyways.

-UlalaMolly: O-oh...
-That's right.
-Haha.
+UlalaMolly: Oh, yeah...

+WitchArrietty:

+OniSilver:

 EpFin